 Boyd's academic publications were largely devoted to Goethe: his BLitt thesis, Goethe's Knowledge of English Literature, was published in 1932, followed by his German doctoral thesis, Ulrich Fuetrers Parzival: Material and Sources, in 1936, his edition of Goethe's Poems in 1942, and in the same year Goethe's Iphigenie auf Tauris: an Interpretation and Critical Analysis.
 Between 1944 and 1949 appeared his Notes to Goethe's Poems.
 The paucity of German publications in the immediate post-war years inspired Boyd in collaboration with Sir Basil Blackwell to produce some forty volumes in a series entitled Blackwell's German Texts, which became an enduring standard collection of representative German authors.
 He also played a major role in reviving and editing the periodical German Life and Letters, originally founded in 1936 but in abeyance during the Second World War.
 Boyd's interests also extended to Dutch and Afrikaans: he examined for the University of London and for several years between 1934 and 1937 compiled the annual listing of publications on Dutch studies for the Year's Work in Modern Language Studies.
 In 1949 he represented Oxford at the Goethe centenary celebrations in Frankfurt and in the same year he was instrumental in inviting Thomas Mann to lecture at the Taylor Institution in Oxford on the subject of Goethe und die Demokratie.
 On that occasion Mann received an honorary DLitt from the University of Oxford.

 In addition to his Oxford duties, Boyd was president of the Modern Language Association of Great Britain in 1940, vice-president of the English Goethe Society from 1945 to 1970, and chairman of the Annual Conference of Teachers of German in Great Britain and Ireland.
+In 1959 he was presented with a festschrift, The Era of Goethe.
 He died at his home, 36 St Margaret's Road, Oxford, on 30 October 1970 of cancer of the tongue, and was cremated at the Oxford crematorium.
 He was a substantial figure in the field of German studies and with his work on Goethe and as editor of the Blackwell's German Texts and the journal German Life and Letters made a significant contribution to the post-war revival of the subject.

 The Times (2 Nov 1970) · German Life and Letters, 24/2 (Jan 1971), 2056 · WWW · private information (2013) · b. cert. · d. cert.